Z0rdak/RepetierSharp/README.md

 ### Versioning

-This library is up-to-date with RepetierServer version 1.4.x.
-The serialization for most commands and events should be working with earlier versions, but there is the possibility of incompatibility when using RepetierSharp with earlier versions due to undocumented changes in the Repetier Server API.
+This library is fully compatible with RepetierServer version 1.4.x and maintains backward compatibility with earlier versions.

+However, when using RepetierSharp with older versions, some events or commands may encounter issues due to undocumented changes in the Repetier Server API.

-See the Changelog.md for a more detailed overview off added/changed features.
+See the [Changelog](Changelog.md) for a more detailed overview off added/changed features.

 ### Framework support

-Currently, RepetierSharp supports .NET 6 and .NET 8.
+RepetierSharp version 0.2.0+ supports .NET 6 and .NET 8.

 ## Documentation

-The wiki is still under construction for the version 0.2.0.
+The [wiki](https://github.com/Z0rdak/RepetierSharp/wiki) for the 0.2.0 version is still under construction.
 If you have any issues feel free to open an issue.

-## Roadmap

-The goal for this project is to add most (or even all) used WebSocket commands and events provided by the Repetier Server API to enable a full programmatic control of the Repetier Server.

-There are also some events and commands that are not documented in the API - with some time and effort, I will try to reconstruct these and integrate them into RepetierSharp.

 ## Contribution